tony-albanese/ci-project-4/README.md

 When the user navigates to the site, they are given a chance to login if they already have an account and to sign up if they do not.
 After successful account creation or login attempt, they are taken to the home screen.
 If they log out, they are taken back to the login screen.
 > As a new user, I can create an account with a user name and password, so that I can log in to access content.
 > As a user, I can login with a user name and password, so that I can access the content of the site.

+## Home Page
+On the home page, a logged in user will see a list of all the books in the database.
+> As a user, I can see a list of books so that I can get inspiration as to what I want to read next.

 # Testing
 The testing done here is BDD testing.